SteveDeJongh/LS_170/review.md

 A Domain name (web address ie www.google.ca) is just an alias for the servers IP address where the resource is located.
 Every time we enter a new domain name for an address that we have not already looked up, we need to discover the IP address for that respective address.
 The first step is to check with our ISP and it's DNS server.
 If that DNS server does not have that address logged, it will then forward the request up the chain of DNS servers until it finds the address of the given domain.
 After this initial hunt for the IP address, the browser will then cache that domain/ip information and use that cached information to access the site on the next request.

 40. **How do port numbers and IP addresses work together?**
-IP numbers address to a device on a network, while port numbers assign the PDU to a specfici application running on that host.
+IP numbers address to a device on a network, while port numbers assign the PDU to a specfic application(chrome tab, chat window, email client, etc) running on that host.
-Together, they form a socket.
+Together, they form a socket or a socket object.

 41. **What is a checksum and what is it used for?
 How is it used?**
 Checksum data as part of the header or trailer is used to test that the data transported hasn't become corrupt during it's journey.
-The checksum procides error detection.
+The checksum procides error detection, and ensures that what was orginally sent by the sender is what was recevied by the receiving party.

 42. **Give an overview of the Transport Layer.**
 The transport layer can be thought of as the concierge of an appartment building.
 Using port numbers, it directs the appropriate internet layer traffic to the correct application running on the host.

+THe transport layer can be thought of as the director of traffic for the individual computer or device.
+This director digests the incoming traffic, deciphers what application the information is for, and sends it to the correct application.

 43. **What are the fundamental elements of reliable protocol?**
 The fundamental elements required for relaible data transfer are:
 In-order dleivery, error detection, handling data loss, and handling duplication.

+In order for a protocol to be deemed reliable, we need to ensure that the data is; received on the receiving end, received in order, retransmitted if required, and remove duplicated information.

 44. **What is pipe-lining protocols?
 What are the benefits of it?**
 Pipelining increases effeciency of data transfer.
-Pipelining is the idea of sending multiple messages one after the other without waitinf for acknowledgements.
+Pipelining is the idea of sending multiple messages one after the other without waiting for acknowledgements.
 The advantage of a pipelined approach is its more efficient use of available bandwitdth.
 Instead of wasting lots of time just waiting for acknowledgements, more time is spent actually transmitting data.

+Pipelining is sending out a group of messages one after another, without delaying the transmission of data by waiting for a receipt acknowledgement first.
+This approach increases the use of available bandwidth, decreasing the length of time it may take to send a full file or large piece of data.

 45. **What is a network port?**